John S. McDiarmid

+Biography

 McDiarmid was born in Perthshire, Scotland, and emigrated to Canada with his family in 1887.
 He was educated in Winnipeg, Manitoba, and hired by the Winnipeg Paint and Glass Co. upon its formation in 1902.
 He later worked his way up to president of the McDiarmid Brothers Lumber Company, which was also located in the city.
 In 1925, he was elected as an alderman on Winnipeg's municipal council.
 He represented the city's first ward, located in south Winnipeg.

 The following year, McDiarmid was elected to the federal House of Commons as a Liberal, in the riding of Winnipeg South.
 He defeated his only opponent, Conservative Robert Rogers, by 8809 votes to 7638.
 For the next four years, he served in parliament as a backbench supporter of Prime Minister William Lyon Mackenzie King.
 He was defeated by Rogers in a 1930 rematch, 10117 votes to 9774.

 On May 27, 1932, McDiarmid was appointed Provincial Lands Commissioner and Minister of Mines and Natural Resources in the government of provincial Premier John Bracken.
 This occurred after negotiations in which the provincial Liberal party merged with Bracken's governing Progressives; McDiarmid received one of the cabinet positions designated for the Liberal Party.

 In the 1932 election held less than a month later, McDiarmid was elected to the provincial assembly in the constituency of Winnipeg.
-He was the most popular candidate of his party in the city-wide district.(Winnipeg elected ten members by STV at the time).
+He was the most popular candidate of his party in the city-wide district.
+(Winnipeg elected ten members by STV at the time).

 Provincial Liberal leader Murdoch Mackay was not elected in the 1932 election, and McDiarmid was recognized as the leading Liberal spokesman in the Liberal-Progressive coalition.
 He was not formally recognized as a party leader, as the Liberals were no longer an autonomous entity.